Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Geometric_Tools/Change_SRID.rst

 ~~~~~~~~~~~~~~~~

 ``newSRID``
-   New projection identifier, or SRID, of the table.

-   It should be an EPSG code.

-   Type: ``Integer``
+   🌍 New projection identifier (also called SRID) of your table.
+It should be an EPSG code, an integer with 4 or 5 digits (ex: 3857 is Pseudo-Mercator projection)

 ``tableName``
-   Name of the table whose SRID should be changed or set.
+   Name of the table you want to change the SRID (and reproject if the table has already a SRID)

-   Type: ``String``

 Output
 ------

 ``result``
-   Result output string.
-This output type does not allow blocks to be linked together.
+   This type of result does not allow the blocks to be linked together.

-   Type: ``String``

 Function Signatures
 -------------------